-- Protection with errors: if the status of the advanced protection installed on a computer shows an error, an alert is generated. - Installation error: if an installation error occurs that requires user intervention (e.g. insufficient disk space), an alert is generated.
+- Protection with errors: if the status of the antivirus and/or advanced protection installed on a computer shows an error, an alert is generated.
+This only applies to those computers with an operating system that supports those protections. - Installation error: if an installation error occurs that requires user intervention (e.g. insufficient disk space), an alert is generated.
 Transient errors that can be resolved autonomously after a number of retries won't generate an alert. - No license: if a computer doesn't receive a license after registration because there aren't any free licenses, an alert is generated.